apache/pekko/docs/src/main/paradox/typed/cluster.md

 Configuration Compatibility Check is enabled by default, but can be disabled by setting `pekko.cluster.configuration-compatibility-check.enforce-on-join = off`.
 This is specially useful when performing rolling updates.
 Obviously this should only be done if a complete cluster shutdown isn't an option.
 A cluster with nodes with different configuration settings may lead to data loss or data corruption.

 This setting should only be disabled on the joining nodes.
 The checks are always performed on both sides, and warnings are logged.
 In case of incompatibilities, it is the responsibility of the joining node to decide if the process should be interrupted or not.

-If you are performing a rolling update on cluster using Akka 2.5.9 or prior (thus, not supporting this feature), the checks will not be performed because the running cluster has no means to verify the configuration sent by the joining node, nor to send back its own configuration.

 @@@